-Upon every job rate change, a new chart shall be created by the University and distributed to the Union and SERB and all employees will be moved to the appropriate job rate (in consideration of Section 1 and Section 2).
+Upon any job rate change, a new chart shall be created by the University and distributed to the Union and SERB and all employees will be moved to the appropriate job rate (in consideration of Section 1 and Section 2).

 Section 2 - Wage Structure for First Two Years in a Classification.
-Employees shall receive, for the first year of employment in a classification, 90% of the job rate for that job.
-In the second year of employment in a classification, employees shall receive 95% of the job rate for that job.
-Upon commencement of the third year of employment in a classification, employees shall receive 100% of the job rate for that job.
+Employees shall receive, for the first year of employment in a classification, 95% of the job rate for that job.
+Upon commencement of the second year of employment in a classification, employees shall receive 100% of the job rate for that job.